← DeterminedAI home Exposure check Validator Pricing Blog

 AI-Powered Transaction Classification

 A keyword matcher sees "software" and picks one code.
-Claude distinguishes:
+The model distinguishes:

 25 supply types across 7 categories